-Compound Units are units that require two different types of measurement: speed is a compound unit as it is defined with bothe distance and time.
-Acceleration, density and pressure are also compound units, as they require more than a single measurement to describe a quantity.
+Compound Units are measurements that require two different types of unit: speed is a compound unit as it is defined using both distance and time.
+Acceleration (distance and time), density (mass and volume) and pressure (force and area) are also compound units, as they require more than a single measurement to describe a quantity.

 The table below shows some simple compound measurements.
 Compound measurements can be shown in different ways: a speed of 5 metres per second can be shown as 5ms-1 or 5m/s.
 In both instances, it means the same: a distance of 5 metres is covered in each second.

 A train covers 128 miles in 2 hours 30 minutes.
 What is the average speed of the train?

 2 hours 30 minutes is 2.5 hours.

 The speed of the train is distance ÷ time = 128 ÷ 2.5 = 51.2 mph